Configuring Posit Workbench#

 Posit Workbench can be configured to use a Bioconductor repository as the default Bioconductor mirror.
 Unlike CRAN repositories, the default Bioconductor mirror must be configured separately in an R startup file.

-We recommend setting the default Bioconductor mirror in the site-wide R startup
+We recommend setting the default Bioconductor mirror in the site-wide R startup file (

 Rprofile.site), which applies to all users for a single version of R.

 - Find the location of the

 R_HOME/etc/Rprofile.site.
 For a given version of R,

 R_HOMEcan be found by running the

 R_HOME/etc/Rprofile.site, add the repository setup code from the Setup page of a Bioconductor repository:

 This may also include setup code to enable Bioconductor use in an offline environment.

 For more information on configuring R startup files, see this article on managing R startup files.